ocean-data-factory-sweden/kso/README.md

 ### KSO Information architecture
 The system processes underwater footage and its associatead metadata into biologically-meaningful information.
 The format of the underwater media is standardised (typically .mp4 or .jpg) and the associated metadata should be captured in three csv files (“movies”, “sites” and “species”) following  the [Darwin Core standards (DwC)](https://dwc.tdwg.org/simple/).
-![koster_info_diag][high-level-overview]
+![koster_info_diag][high-level-overview2]

-## Module Overview
+## Repository Overview
+This repository contains scripts and resources to:
+* move and process underwater footage and its associated data (e.g. location, date, sampling device).
+* make this data available for citizen science to help you with annotating the data.
-This module contains scripts and resources to train and evaluate machine learning models.
+* train and evaluate machine learning models. (customise [Yolov5][YoloV5] models using Ultralytics.)

-![object_detection_module][object_detection_module]

-The tutorials enable users to customise [Yolov5][YoloV5] models using Ultralytics.
-The repository contains both model-specific files (same structure as Ultralytics) as well as specific source files related to KSO pipelines (see 'src' folder) and utilities to facilitate common workflows (kso_utils).
+![high-level][high-level-overview]

+The system is built around a series of easy-to-use Jupyter notebook tutorials.
+Each tutorial allows users to perform a specific task of the system (e.g. upload footage to the citizen science platform or analyse the classified data).
 The notebooks rely on the [koster utility functions][koster_utils_repo].

 Users can run these tutorials via Google Colab (by clicking on the Colab links in the table below), locally or on SNIC.